-Spread a thin layer of buttercream onto the bottom of a Caramel Currant Oat Crisp, and sandwich with another similar sized cookie.
+Spread a thin layer of buttercream onto the bottom of the caramel currant oat crisps, and sandwich with another similar sized cookie.

-Store cookies in an airtight tin until ready to use, then sandwich together just before serving…with a glass of Fonseca Bin 27 Port.
+Store caramel currant oat crisps in an airtight tin until ready to use.
+Then sandwich together just before serving.

 Don’t miss another recipe or travel post, sign up for my free subscription below!